 The seeds of fish berries contain toxic picrotoxin.
 Picrotoxin, is used as antidote against poisoning of barbiturates, and morphine.
 For this purpose, it is given intravenously.
 As the seeds are lethal they are used only externally by common people.

 - The seeds preparation as ointment is applied on obstinate skin diseases.

 - The juice of fruits is applied externally on scabies, and ulcer.

 - The fruit paste is applied topically to treat tinea/ringworm.

-- For itch and herpes, the fine powder of seeds is mixed with castor oil and applied topically.
+- For itch, and herpes, the fine powder of seeds are mixed with castor oil, and applied topically.

 - Cocculus indicus is a powerful poison.
 Picrotoxin at 20mg is toxic.

 - Oral intake of berries can kill.
 Even two to three berries are lethal.